Longfellow, Minneapolis: Attractions

 Cheatham Avenue is named after John Cheatham, one of the first Black firefighters in Minneapolis.

 Hiawatha Avenue Mural on the Harvest States grain elevator was designed by artist Sara Rotholz Weiner.
 Completed in 1990, it is a defining feature of the neighborhood.

 Lock and Dam No. 1 is located on the southern edge of the neighborhood and offers a bird's-eye view of the locking procedure and other topics ranging from barge traffic in the transportation network to the Corps 9-foot channel project.

 Min Hi Line is a proposed linear park and shared-use pathway for an active agricultural-industrial rail corridor.
 Two pilot projects were completed in 2018 and 2019, and many housing and commercial developments line the corridor.

 Minnehaha Park is a historic city park on the shores of the Mississippi River that includes picnic areas, trails, sculpture and the 53 foot falls.
-An old snack shack in the Minnehaha Pavilion is home to the popular Sea Salt Eatery.
+An old snack shack in the Minnehaha Pavilion is located here.

-Minnehaha Recording Company is a recording studio built into a 1939 Philips 66 Gas Station on Minnehaha Avenue and 45th Street.
+Minnehaha Recording Company is a recording studio built into a 1939 Phillips 66 Gas Station on Minnehaha Avenue and 45th Street.
 Founded in 2014, the studio has hosted such artists as Charlie Parr, Chris Mulkey, Communist Daughter, Prof, Krizz Kaliko, Human Impact, Ecid, and Brian Ritchie.